Everyday Nourishing Foods

 Broccoli stalks dip with sesame seeds

-Sravanthi
+By: Sravanthi Chanda

 Don't know what to do with broccoli stalks or stems?
-Make this simple and healthy broccoli stalks dip with sesame seeds.
+Make this simple broccoli stalks dip with sesame seeds.
 Enjoy this dip with crackers and chips.
 You can even use this as a spread for sandwiches, tortillas.

 No ratings yet